essnine/orderly-mach/README.md

   - [ ] compositional CSS and interactive elements
   - [ ] or HTMX
 - [ ] ??? (something will occur to me in a dream)
+- [ ] I need to document the env vars in use here